faizah1992/Bake-My-Day/README.md

-# Airline -< Ticket >- Passenger
+# Cupcake -< Order >- Customer

-# User Stories:
+# Customer Stories:
-* User/Passenger will be able to browse ticket by airline
+* Customer will be able to browse cupcakes through the app
-    * Should be able to see the starting point
-    * Should be able to see the destination
+    * should be able to see the name of the cupcake
     * Should be able to see the price
-    * Should be able to see the date/time (duration)
+    * Should be able to see the flavor
-    * Should be able to see the seat number
+    * Should be able to see the calorie
-* User/Passenger will be able to select a ticket for purchase
+* Customer will be able to select a cupcake for purchase
-* User/Passenger will be able to find their tickets using their name
+* Customer will be able to see the confirmed order

 # MVP (Minimum Viable Product)
-* User/Passenger will be able to browse ticket by airline
+* Customer will be able to browse cupcakes through the app
-    * ~~Should be able to see the starting point~~
-    * ~~Should be able to see the destination~~
+    * should be able to see the name of the cupcake
-    * ~~Should be able to see the price~~
+    * Should be able to see the price
-    * Should be able to see the date/time (duration)
+    * Should be able to see the flavor
-    * Should be able to see the seat number
+    * Should be able to see the calorie
-* ~~User/Passenger will be able to select a ticket for purchase~~
+* Customer will be able to select a cupcake for purchase
-* ~~User/Passenger will be able to find their tickets using their name~~
+* Customer will be able to see the confirmed order

 # Stretch Goals
-* User/Passenger will be able to browse ticket by airline
-    * Should be able to see transfer information
-    * and class (first class, etc.)
+    * see if a cupcake is sold out

 ### Steps